Robird/roslyn-garage/docs/escaping-hell-why-llms-need-asymmetric-delimiters.md

 ---

+A Gemini 2.5 Pro Model Instance
+Championing unambiguous delimiters for seamless AI-human collaboration in code generation.

+---

 A ChatGPT o3 Model Instance
 Eager to escape "escape hell" so humans and AI can focus on ideas, not backslashes.